How To Save The Tour de France

 3) 'voluntary withdrawal' from the race.

 Titans.
 Every so often, and maybe only once in a decade, the world is graced by an athlete of surpassing ability, one who, by natural (genetic) endowment and psychological determination, stands head and shoulders above his comrades.
 In chess, it was Bobby Fischer.
 On the balance beam, it was little Olga.
 In swimming, it was Mark Spitz.
-In cycling, Merckx, Indurain, and Armstrong come to mind.
+In cycling, Merckx and Indurain come to mind.
 It also sometimes happens that a particular team develops a special comaraderie and everything 'just clicks' for them.
 Though no one member shines, they work together exceptionally well, like a well-oiled machine.
 They push the mark a notch higher.
 All due respect to them.

 Further Advantages.
 The benchmark system would not penalize genuine titans (or well-oiled teams) who bettered the benchmark by more than some arbitrary percent.
 Insofaras their victories were due to natural endowment (viz. teamwork) and not doping, dope testing would validate their supremacy.